Admissions Policy for full-time students (2019 Entry)

 - Children of staff employed at the College

 - All remaining students.
-We expect about 60% of all offers to be made through the Open phase.
+We expect over 60% of all offers to be made through the Open phase

 Exceptional Applicant Status

 - Children who are in the care of a local authority, or any child who was previously in care, will be offered a place at the College